dikonov/DifferentialEQ/README.md

 - "+" Add a new differential EQ (opens file dialogs to select source and reference file)
 - "-" Delete the selected EQ from the list.
 - "=" Export the current average EQ to an XML file for use in Audacity.
+- The numbers fade out the EQ curve over the given frequencies to avoid boosting the noise floor.